msupply-foundation/conforma-web-app/docs/public/content/demo/demo_guide.md

 Demo can be accessed at: [https://irims-demo.msupply.org:50000/](https://irims-demo.msupply.org:50000/)

-This demo allows you to use the **mFlow** system to experience the following workflow:
+This demo allows you to use the **mFlow Application Manager** system to experience the following workflow:

 1. **Create a user account**

    This is an automated process that requires email verification.

 2. **Register a company**

    A reviewer will approve this application, which will create your organisation in the system.

 3. **Apply for a license for your company to register products**

    This will require 2 levels of review -- an initial screening, and an an assessment by a more senior reviewer.
 You will receive a PDF license and permission to register a product (for 3 days)

 4. **Register a product**

    This requires a full review process:

 - initial screening
 - assessment by senior reviewer